Laitue de Mer (Sea Lettuce) – Ulva lactuca

 Often referred to as the “salad greens” of the sea vegetable family, it is best uncooked, in soups or salads.
 Beautiful as a garnish or base for other components of a dish, the vibrant color and pleasing flavor of Sea Lettuce complements a wide range of culinary selections.

 Often referred to as “Wild Atlantic Wakame”, it is very similar to traditional Japanese Wakame.
 Alaria does require a longer cooking time than true Wakame, and is an excellent addition to traditional miso soups.
-Also when marinated, blanched, steamed or roasted.
+Also excellent when marinated, blanched, steamed or roasted, it has a subtle sweetness than can lift a dish’s flavor.

 This sea vegetable can be served raw and is an excellent addition to chowders, soups, stews and stir fries.
 When fried, Dulse has a smoky and salty flavor reminiscent to that of bacon.
 With its chewy texture and umami flavor, this sea vegetable is a delicious and unique wild harvested ocean food.